NkemRay/Olist-Data-Analysis/README.md

 4; The top selling products were the bed_bath_table and the beauty_health.

-5; Sao paulo is the state with high customer concentration of 41%
+5; Sao paulo is the state with high customer concentration of 41% of the total customer rate

 6; Telefonia_fixa is the product with highest profit margin of 68%, drinks (60%), and signaling_and_security (59%).
 Olist could channel more resources including strtegic marketing for increase in profitability of these product.

-7; Average rating score was 4. follwed by 5 reviews.
+7; Average rating score of most products was 4. follwed by 5 reviews.
 These shows that customers are satisfied with the products on Olist platform.

-8; over 74% of the customers used credit card for payment, debit cards is the least used for payment by customer.
-These could be base on customer convenience or rewards attached to using this means of payment
+8; Over 74% of the customers used credit card for payment, debit cards were the least used for payment by customer.
+These could be base on customer convenience or rewards attached to using this credit cards

 9; The order cancellation rate on Olist is approximately 0.6%, indicating a high level of customer satisfaction.